albertotorresfoltyn/workast/README.md

 ### Considerations ###

- - Once you started the project as mentioned it will create it's own mongodb instance, where the objects will be stored (standard port, 27017), hence you dont need to have mongodb installed before.
+ - Once you started the project as mentioned it will create it's own mongodb instance, where the objects will be stored (but in the port 27019), hence you dont need to have mongodb installed before.
    The project reads automatically models and routes from the filesystem.
  - `models/index.js` will load all models that you put in the folder models, be advised that the models are not standard mongoose models but functions
  - `handlers/index.js' loads handlers, which will be called from routes (and consider the same that in the last reference, handlers are functions'